-Focusing on this problem IETF founded the IP Fast Re-Route Framework (IPFRR) [1], which is based on two principles, local re-routing and the use of pre-computed secondary next-hops.
+Focusing on this problem IETF founded the IP Fast Re-Route Framework (IPFRR) [3], which is based on two principles, local re-routing and the use of pre-computed secondary next-hops.
+This allows to eliminate the most timeconsuming parts of the IGP recovery process: flooding of routing information throughout the network.
+Instead, when a network element fails, the neighbors immediately switch to the backup routes while the IGP converges in the background.
+During this transient state we say the failure is protected if the packets will reach its destination because of such backup switching at the neighboring nodes.
 Unfortunately, IPFRR today does not come equipped with a practical and deployable implementation that would provide an all-out solution.
-What the basic IPFRR specification recommends instead, and what most router vendors implement [2]-[6], is Loop-Free Alternates (LFA, [7], [8]), whereby the IGP attempts to find a secondary next-hop that protects against the failure of the default shortest path.
+What the basic IPFRR specification recommends instead, and what most router vendors implement [4]-[8], is Loop-Free Alternates (LFA, [9], [10]), whereby the IGP attempts to find a secondary next-hop (i.e. LFA) that protects against a single link or node failure on the default shortest path.
 The main reason behind LFA's popularity is it's simplicity.
 First, it does not require any protocol modification that makes it easier to deploy.
 From the operator's perspective the implementation is rather easy too, and after upgrading all the routers the network itself can remain intact.
-The price of this simplicity is, however, moderate protection level; in general, LFA protects only 50-80% of single link failures, and node protection is poorer [9]-[11].
-Alternatives to LFA that would provide 100% failure protection [9]-[17], unfortunately, could not yet gain sufficient adoption from standardization bodies, router vendors, and network operators, due to the implied management burden and the breaking of the incremental deployment path.
+The price of this simplicity is, however, moderate protection level; in general, LFA protects only 50-80% of single link failures and node protection is poorer [11]-[13].
+Alternatives to LFA that would provide 100% protection against single link failures [11]-[19], unfortunately, could not yet gain sufficient adoption from standardization bodies, router vendors, and network operators, due to the implied management burden and the breaking of the incremental deployment path.

-In order to realize high protection coverage with LFA, currently operators need to change the very physical network topology or straight out rebuild it from scratch [8], [18], [19] or, alternatively, re-engineer the default forwarding paths by re-computing the IGP link costs [20], [21].
-Both of these approaches, unfortunatley, require significant network operations and managenment intervention and conflict with long-term traffic engineering goals.
-Meanwhile the IETF has published a tunnel-based extension of the basic LFA method, called Remote LFA (rLFA) [22] that increases LFA efficiency but still does not guarantee full protection.
+In order to realize high protection coverage with LFA, currently operators need to change the very physical network topology or straight out rebuild it from scratch [20], [21] or, alternatively, re-engineer the default forwarding paths by re-computing the IGP link costs [22], [23].
+Both of these approaches, unfortunately, require significant network operations and management intervention and conflict with long-term traffic engineering goals.
+Meanwhile the IETF has published a tunnel-based extension of the basic LFA method, called Remote LFA (rLFA) [24] that increases LFA efficiency but still does not guarantee full protection.
 Consequently, there is a compelling industrial motivation to find LFA-based network optimization techniques, which promise with boosting LFA failure case coverage with minimal or no alterations to the installed IP infrastructure, until more efficient IPFRR mechanisms eventually become commonly available.